KohsukeIde/cuda_2d_diffusion/README.md

 The program generates image files representing the state of the grid at regular intervals.
 The files are in BMP format and are named `f000.bmp`, `f001.bmp`, and so on.
 You can view these files using an image viewer or convert them to a different format using an image conversion tool.

 The program also outputs the current time at regular intervals.
 The time is output to `stderr` and is expressed in units of the grid spacing squared divided by the diffusion coefficient.
-The time is also displayed in the output image files.

 ### Additional files

 The program includes the following additional files:

 - `func.h`: This file contains function prototypes and global variable declarations.
-- `func.cu`: This file contains the implementation of the `diffusion_2d` and `generate_bmp_image` functions.
+- `diffusion.cu`: This file contains the implementation of the `diffusion_2d` function.
+- `etc.cu`:This file contains several utility functions that are used by the main program.
-- `Makefile`: This file contains instructions for compiling the code using the `make` utility.
+- `bmp.cu`: This file contains the implementation of the `generate_bmp_image` function.

+"The code in this project was developed based on the concepts and techniques described in the book 'はじめてのCUDAプログラミング' by 青木 尊之
+ (2009)."